-These platforms all work in a similar manner, you pay for the slot.
-What’s different is the manner with which your ads are placed.
+These platforms all work similarly, you pay for the slot.
+What’s different is how your ads are placed.

-Bing Ads works in a similar manner as they both offer a similar service (Bing and Google).
+Bing Ads works similarly as they both offer a similar service (Bing and Google).
 They also accept paid listings, thereby putting you over the hard workers, who call themselves SEO.

-YouTube is perfect for video ads that are inserted into video content to disturb viewers.
+YouTube is perfect for video ads that are inserted into video content to irritate viewers (kind of).
 It works extremely well, although it is also relatively expensive.

 Facebook Ads are common.
 They are the pages, links, and posts you see marked as sponsored when you browse Facebook.
 Funnily, Facebook Ads aren’t paid per click.
 You pay according to the estimated number of the eye that view your content.

 Content Networks are a group of websites registered under an ads network.
-The ads network collects adverts from paying advertisers and place it on the websites, while they pay the website owners based on the clicks received from the ads, –or impressions.
+The ads network takes adverts from paying advertisers and places them on the websites, while they pay the website owners based on the clicks received from the ads, –or impressions.

 Examples include Google AdSense, Media.net and Infolinks.

 Even if you already rank for many SEO keywords, you may still need to employ some PPC for extra conversions and better targeting.